 Baked beans in tomato sauce count towards one of your 5 A Day - choose versions lower in salt and sugar.

-If you pledge to eat more veg and want to receive weekly emails from Staffordshire County Council and Better Health Staffordshire with veg-spiration, recipes, tips and more, fill in this short form: https://pages.comms.staffordshire.gov.uk/p/justaddveg
+Pledge to eat more veg in 2026!
+Sign up to receive weekly emails from Staffordshire County Council and Better Health Staffordshire with veg-packed recipes and tips to help you add more of the good stuff.
+Fill in this form to sign up: https://pages.comms.staffordshire.gov.uk/p/justaddveg